Collect and Display Airbrake Error Metrics with Ruby

 BarChart has one public method:

-1. draw returns a string representing a bar chart associated to instance’s data
+1. draw: Returns a string representing a bar chart associated with the instance’s data.

-I used draw to show the data I collected in the previous step with AirbrakeFetcher.
+I used draw to display the data I collected in the previous step with AirbrakeFetcher.

-Note: maybe draw is not the best name I could have chosen for this method.
-I guess I could have called it to_s, since it doesn’t have any drawing side effect.
+Note: perhaps draw is not the best name for this method.
+I could have called it to_s, as it doesn’t have any side effects.

 1